raspberrypilearning/interactive-animation/en/step_7.md

 ## Add more sprites
 Now you've got one sprite moving the way you want it to, add another sprite to make your animation more dynamic.

 --- task ---

 **Investigate** the example projects where the sprite movement seems relevant to your ideas.
+Professional programmers explore and take inspiration from code created by other programmers.

 --- collapse ---
 ---